 - 3.22 Reserves are held to mitigate unexpected risks and the use of reserves this year will ensure that we meet our statutory responsibility to deliver a balanced budget, however, the challenging environment is not going to end at the end of this financial year, we must ensure that we deliver council services within the resources we are allocated on an annual basis.
-Holding sufficient reserves to manage the ongoing risk as we move into future years is key to maintain our financial sustainability. - 3.23 The position will continue to be monitored and will be updated when the quarter 3 position is finalised and reported in late January 2024.
+Holding sufficient reserves to manage the ongoing risk as we move into future years is key to maintain our financial sustainability. - 3.23 The position will continue to be monitored.
+The quarter 3 position will be considered by Cabinet on the 27th February 2024.

-Draft MTFS 2024-29
+Medium Term Financial Strategy 2024-29

-- 3.24 The draft MTFS for the next five years is attached at Appendix A, based on the latest information available.
+- 3.24 The MTFS for the next five years is attached at Appendix A, based on the latest information available.
 It does not include fixed funding, expenditure or activity projections, but sets out a five-year budget forecast for the resources that are likely to be available.
-The MTFS is reviewed regularly and will be amended as additional information becomes available, with the detail for future years being developed over the period of the strategy. - 3.25 Implementation of the MTFS will continue to be led by Cabinet and Senior Leadership Team (SLT) 1, supported by robust financial and performance data.
+The MTFS is reviewed regularly and will be amended as additional information becomes available, with the detail for future years being developed over the period of the strategy. - 3.25 Implementation of the MTFS will continue to be led by Cabinet and Corporate Leadership Team (CLT) 1, supported by robust financial and performance data.
 The Council will seek to ensure that it is widely understood by internal stakeholders (Members, employees and Unions) and external stakeholders (citizens, businesses and partners).
+As well as linking explicitly to the Council's corporate priorities, the MTFS also links to other internal resource strategies such as the Workforce Plan, the Digital Powys Strategy, the Treasury Management and Capital Strategy, Asset Management Plans and the Council's Transformation Programme including Sustainable Powys work.
+Integrated Business Planning is now embedded into the Council's planning framework and budget cycle and captures the output from each service to populate the overarching Councils plan.